nimaid/my-mint-scripts/README.md

 ### No arguments.
 This lists the connected displays with xrandr.
 Use this to customize setbright and setgamma to your setup.

+##remove-cdrom-sources
+### No arguments
+This removes any lines containing the string "cdrom" from "/etc/apt/sources.list".
+This is useful for a persistent live Mint install, as on each reboot it adds a cdrom deb that breaks apt.
+I suggest adding a cron entrt to run it at boot (after it has just been added :p)
+> @reboot sudo runuser -l mint -c "remove-cdrom-sources"

 ## setbright
 ### Argument 1: Brightness (1.0 = normal)